Inflect logo

 Natural Disaster Risk

-Los Angeles has a High natural disaster risk profile, with a Federal Emergency Management Agency (FEMA) National Risk Index score of 89.02 out of 100 as of September 2025.
-While facilities are engineered to mitigate these factors, the primary environmental risks for the region are:
+The region has a High natural disaster risk profile, with a FEMA National Risk Index score of 89.02 out of 100, as of September 2025.
+The most significant risks are driven by seismic activity.
+Key hazards include:

 • Earthquake